castacks/UniCeption/README.md

 Please refer to the `uniception/models/info_sharing` directory for the supported information sharing blocks.

+## Prediction Heads

+Please refer to the `uniception/models/prediction_heads` directory for the supported information sharing blocks.

 ## Developer Guidelines

 Please follow these guidelines when contributing to UniCeption: